ma010/green-moon/README.md

 #### Features implemented through this web app
 * Analyze business license data from Chicago ([Open Data Portal](https://data.cityofchicago.org)) and visualize them on a map with zipcode boundaries.
-A user can search or hover the mouse over to discover frequently associated business entities in a neighborhood.
+A user can search or hover the mouse over to discover business entities in a neighborhood and see the recommended new businesses based on association analysis.
 * Visualize sentiment analysis of twitter data
 * Host results from a data science project on bike sharing in Chicago